Short-term staffing options

-These hiring options are intended for work that will be limited to a short-term project or is not expected to be continuous.
+These hiring options are intended for work limited to a short-term project, or work that isn't expected to be continuous.

-Auxiliary appointments are for a temporary period and for work that is not ongoing.
+Auxiliary appointments are for a temporary period and for work that isn't ongoing.

 Substitution ensures that short-term work opportunities are filled efficiently and effectively and that designated employees are remunerated for additional duties at a higher level.

-With the ratification of the 15th PEA Master Agreement, regular employees in the PEA bargaining unit can be eligible for project employee status, but only for project work within the PEA bargaining unit.
+With the ratification of the 15th PEA Main Agreement, regular employees in the PEA bargaining unit can be eligible for project employee status, but only for project work within the PEA bargaining unit.

 This provision was negotiated to provide management with additional flexibility in completing certain kinds of work.
-It is also anticipated that it will facilitate fewer contractors being engaged to do work that could be performed by employees.
+It's also anticipated that it'll facilitate fewer contractors being engaged to do work that could be performed by employees.

-If there is a chance that the assignment may go beyond the 31 days, please contact the BC Public Service Agency.
+If there's a chance that the assignment may go beyond the 31 days, please contact the BC Public Service Agency.

 Temporary workers can be hired through an agency for up to 30 days.

 These are non-employees and are paid by the employment agency.

 When an employee has been absent for health-related reasons (illness or injury), a return to work on a trial basis is often required for rehabilitative purposes.